NethServer/dev/handbook/issues.md

   to other related issue when using this tag.

-Before introducing new labels, please discuss them with the development team and make sure to describe carefully the new label inside the [NethServer label page](https://github.com/NethServer/dev/labels) or [NethSecurity labl page](https://github.com/NethServer/nethsecurity/labels).
+Before introducing new labels, please discuss them with the development team and make sure to describe carefully the new label inside the [NethServer label page](https://github.com/NethServer/dev/labels) or [NethSecurity label page](https://github.com/NethServer/nethsecurity/labels).

 ## Process the issue